Methodology

 Data Collection

-Surveys were sent via email after 4-6 weeks from receiving the case.
+Surveys were sent via email after 6-8 weeks from receiving the case and assessed several key outcomes, including:

-portability, durability, and ease of integration into daily life, was also collected.
+- Portability, durability, and ease of integration into daily life with NALOX-1

 Survey Metrics